grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    1. From the upper-right corner, click the **Save and Exit** button.

-Your `MimirNotRunning` alert rule is now being created in Grafana Mimir ruler and is expected to fire when the number of Grafana Mimir replicas is less than three.
+Your `MimirNotRunning` alert rule is now being created in Grafana Mimir ruler and is expected to fire when the number of Grafana Mimir instances is less than three.
 You can check its status by opening the [Grafana Alerting](http://localhost:9000/alerting/list) page and expanding the "example-namespace > example-group" row.
-The status should be "Normal" since all three replicas are currently running.
+The status should be "Normal" since all three instances are currently running.

 To see the alert firing we can introduce an outage in the Grafana Mimir cluster:

-1. Abruptly terminate one of the three Grafana Mimir replicas:
+1. Abruptly terminate one of the three Grafana Mimir instances:
    ```bash
    docker-compose kill mimir-3
    ```
-1. Open [Grafana Alerting](http://localhost:9000/alerting/list) and check out the state of the alert `MimirNotRunning`, which should switch to "Pending" state in about one minute and to "Firing" state after another minute. _Note: since we abruptly terminated a Mimir replica, Grafana Alerting UI may temporarily show an error when querying rules: the error will auto resolve shortly, as soon as Grafana Mimir internal health checking detects the terminated instance as unhealthy._
+1. Open [Grafana Alerting](http://localhost:9000/alerting/list) and check out the state of the alert `MimirNotRunning`, which should switch to "Pending" state in about one minute and to "Firing" state after another minute. _Note: since we abruptly terminated a Mimir instance, Grafana Alerting UI may temporarily show an error when querying rules: the error will auto resolve shortly, as soon as Grafana Mimir internal health checking detects the terminated instance as unhealthy._

 Grafana Mimir Alertmanager has not been configured yet to notify alerts through a notification channel.
 To configure the